-1.2.2 Percentage of personalized case plans (covering property, effects, legal issues and living arrangements) that are developed and implemented for new adult clients within 6 months of PGT appointment as committee of estate
+1.2.2 Percentage of personalized case plans (covering property, effects, legal issues and living arrangements) that are developed and implemented for new adult clients within six months of PGT appointment as committee of estate

-1.2.3 Percentage of adult client trust receipts processed within 5 business days
+1.2.3 Percentage of adult client trust receipts processed within five business days

-The PGT may become committee of estate (COE) under the Patients Property Act for adults who are unable to manage their financial and legal affairs.
-Completion of a personalized case plan for a new COE client demonstrates that the PGT has taken the steps necessary to identify and secure the client's property and financial interests and provides for their ongoing protection.
+The PGT may become committee of estate under the Patients Property Act for adults who are unable to manage their financial and legal affairs.
+Completion of a personalized case plan for a new committee of estate client demonstrates that the PGT has taken the steps necessary to identify and secure the client's property and financial interests and provides for their ongoing protection.
 Time taken to develop and implement the plan will vary according to complexity of the client's property and financial interests.

 This activity improves quality of life for incapable adults by making arrangements that respect client wishes to the extent possible and by developing plans to maximize resources available for their care.
-For most new COE clients, six months is a reasonable expectation in which to complete the plan as normally several months are required to collect all relevant information about the client.
+For most new committee of estate clients, six months is a reasonable expectation in which to complete the plan as normally several months are required to collect all relevant information about the client.

-During 2014-2015, 280 new clients required these plans and the PGT developed personalized case plans for 261 (93%) of them within the six month time frame.
+During 2015-2016, 206 new clients required these plans and the PGT developed personalized case plans for 197 (96%) of them within the six month time frame.